Solcus/aws-eks-ebs-csi-driver-migration/readme.md

 - After June 11th 2024, the standard **SUPPORT WILL END** for v1.26. https://docs.aws.amazon.com/eks/latest/userguide/kubernetes-versions.html#kubernetes-release-calendar
 - The old in-tree CSI driver interferes with the Snapshotcontroller. https://stackoverflow.com/a/75626313

+However, this tool can also be used to migrate from any EBS storage class to another EBS storage class, for example when you want to change the type of EBS volume.
+This is a common usecase when moving from GP2 to GP3 volumes [AWS DOCS](https://aws.amazon.com/blogs/containers/migrating-amazon-eks-clusters-from-gp2-to-gp3-ebs-volumes/).

 ## Verify

-How to verify if this relevant for your cluster:
+How to verify if a migration from the in-tree driver is relevant for your cluster:

 1. Check the version of your cluster.
     ```bash